lmc2179/lmc2179.github.io/drafts/poisson.md

 Every day I was collecting a number of berries, which then provided the ingredients for these other products.
 It rained very hard today yesterday but not today - is there a statistically significant difference in the arrival count between the two days?

+This case study is tiny data; literally two numbers.

 # What are the key features of these count data questions

-a set period with exponential arrivals
+a set period with exponential arrivals - this is empirically measurable

 discrete counts of items